Wolverine: Origin

 Wolverine: The End

 One of the great mysteries of the Marvel Universe has always been the origins of the mutant Wolverine.
-Tantalizingly hinted at but never revealed, Logan's roots were the eternally unanswered question.
+Tantalizingly hinted at but never revealed, Logan's roots were at the heart of the publisher's eternally unanswered question.

-Until 2002, when writers Bill Jemas, Joe Quesada and Paul Jenkins decided to put an end to the mystery once and for all.
+Until 2002, when writers Bill Jemas, Joe Quesada and Paul Jenkins decided to put an end to the mystery once and for all with Wolverine: Origin.
 Matched to Andy Kubert's pencils and Richard Isanove's lush digital painting, they crafted a story that -- well, frankly, fell far short of expectations.

 Written primarily by Jenkins and set in 19th-century Canada, the tale revolves around a well-to-do family and their ne'er-do-well servants.
 The story has its share of tragedy, broken romance, violence and class envy, but for all that it's a good yarn, it fails to resonate at all with the character we've all come to know so well.
 This is Logan?
 I don't think so.